iqmo-org/magic_duckdb/README.md

 ## Simplicity

-The goal of this project was to provide a minimal line & cell magics for DuckDB in Jupyter notebooks with minimal dependencies and as simply as possible.
+The goal of this project was to provide minimal line & cell magics for DuckDB in Jupyter notebooks with minimal dependencies and as simply as possible.

-The code is concentrated in two files with under 300 lines of code.
-Goal is to keep this code short and simple.
+The core code is concentrated in two places:

 - magic.py: Barebones cell and line magic that parses arguments, and executes statements
 - duckdb_mode.py: execute() calls the appropriate method based on the user selected output type.

-There are also separate files for drawing explain analyze graphs and formatting (beautifying) SQL.
+Features that require additional dependencies, such as Jinja2 for the --jinja2 feature, are imported dynamically.

 ## Quick Start